AvuxGaming/AvuxGaming/README.md

 <h2> Hey there!
 I'm Avux</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>
-My name is Avux but most people just call me Avux or vux.
+My name is Avux , Im from Sidoarjo, Jawa Timur, Indonesia

 I'm a Hobby Developer who develops stuff in my free time (which is a lot right now) in C# , JavaScript , CSS , and HTML.
 My most popular/well known project so far is [Rika#1672](https://rika.ga), a Discord Bot that reached over 85+ Servers and [ΛVUX ΛPI](https://api.avux.ga), a Rest API for your Discord Bot.